SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: Evaluation

-As a result of previous findings, Table \ref{tab:Accuracyetal} presents average anchoring classification accuracy, precision, recall and F1-score.
+As a result of previous findings, Table \ref{tab:Accuracyetal} presents average symbolic anchoring classification accuracy, precision, recall and F1-score.
 The accuracy metric defines the total number of correctly classified data over the total number of data.
 However, this metric is not enough for non-balanced datasets.
 Precision defines how accurate is the model out of those predicted positives and measures how many of them are actually positives.
 This metric is a good measure to determine when the cost of a False Positive is high, this means measuring how many elements are we detecting wrongly.
 Recall defines how many of the Actual Positives our model captures by labeling it as Positive (True Positive).
 This metric helps us to select the best model when there is a high cost associated with False Negative.
 In this case, when we do not acquire an anchor that is present in the scene.
 F1-Score is a metric to be applied if it is needed to seek a balance between Precision and Recall.
 In these large datasets would be an uneven class distribution (a considerable number of certain Negatives).

 Results present high accuracy rates and the enhancements are close to insignificant to previous results.
-Taking a look to recall we can note differences in nuScenes behavior, increasing MOTFront performance recognizing nuScenes elements and this improvement is also presented in F1-score.
+Taking a look at recall we can note differences in nuScenes behavior, increasing MOTFront performance recognizing nuScenes elements and this improvement is also presented in the F1-score.

 Comparing these findings it seems that MotFront has a high influence in the Mix Dataset and the classification of our matching function is highly influenced to better classify the candidate anchors from this dataset.